fbpx

 The cycle usually begins with an injury, such as a sprained ankle or car accident.
 Stress is often a catalyst, as well.

-Stress or injury causes pain in a muscle, jump starting the vicious circle.
+Stress or injury causes pain in a muscle jump starting the vicious circle.
 Pain causes a muscle to tighten as a protective measure.
 Muscle tightening causes a spasm or cramp, restricting blood flow and waste products and toxins can become trapped.
 This restriction is called ischemia.
-The buildup of toxins and the lack of oxygen to the muscle causes the muscle to tighten further, which of course, causes more pain, and the cycle continues until something is done to break the cycle.
+The buildup of toxins and the lack of oxygen to the muscle causes the muscle to tighten further, which of course, causes more pain and the cycle continues until treatment intervenes.

 The Pain - Spasm - Ischemia Cycle